OfficeDev/O365-iOS-Snippets/README.md

     pod install

-Note: You should receive confirmation that these dependencies have been added to the project and that you must open the workspace instead of the project from now on in Xcode (**O365-iOS-Snippets.xcworkspace**).
+Note: You should receive confirmation that these dependencies have been added to the project.
 If there is a syntax error in the Podfile, you will encounter an error when you run the install command.

 ## Register your app with Microsoft Azure
 1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com), using your Azure AD credentials.